 Charly Lester first entered the dating industry in 2013, when her blog ’30 Dates’ went viral.
-Quickly head-hunted by The Guardian, and then by Time Out media, where she was Global Head of Dating, Charly has spent the last five years working in dating.
+Quickly head-hunted by The Guardian, and then by Time Out media, where she was Global Head of Dating, Charly has spent the last six years working in dating.

 In addition to her work with the Awards, Charly has consulted for a large number of companies within the dating space, with a particular focus on marketing and PR.
 She was Agony Aunt for eHarmony, and her dating advice has appeared in most national newspapers and magazines.
 She regularly appears on TV and radio representing the British dating industry.
 In 2015 she was a guest judge on the final of The Apprentice, advising Lord Sugar on the viability of a dating app idea (see photo below).

 Charly teaches regular business classes at the Guardian, and is the author of two business books – The Female Entrepreneur and Modern Marketing for Start-Ups.
-Outside of dating Charly is a huge advocate for female entrepreneurship, and co-founder of ‘A League of Her Own’ – an online training platform for early stage entrepreneurs.
+Outside of dating Charly is a huge advocate for female entrepreneurship, and co-founded of ‘A League of Her Own’ – an online training platform for early stage entrepreneurs.
 Charly is an Ambassador for the rape charity Survivors Manchester, and a Community Governor at Kendrick School in Reading.